Photo by Monkey Business Images via Canva.com

 Prepare Your Finances for Your New Rental Business

 For most homeowners who decide to rent their property, one of the biggest questions is how much to charge for rent.
 Yes, the mortgage has to be covered, but there’s so much more that goes into the formula.
-Taking into account several factors changes the rent per month payment significantly.
+Taking into account several factors changes the monthly rent payment significantly.
 Smart owners budget for many circumstances.

 Take a look at these scenarios when extra money is needed.